-With a package document, you can create a package or package installer to distribute applications to clients.
+With a Package document (.lvdist), you can create a package or package installer to distribute applications and/or add-ons to clients.

 The following table helps you determine when to use a package or package installer.

 ||A single compressed file containing software intended for installation on a target machine.

 ||NI Package Manager or SystemLink

 In most cases, you must add the package to a feed that also includes the dependencies of the package before installing.

 |Add the package to a feed—clients of the software can subscribe to the feed and install the package from Package Manager via network access.